Parking in Luxembourg

 Although crime rates in Luxembourg City are much lower than other capitals, be aware that theft from vehicles is on the rise.
-Don’t leave valuables in your car (or on display) even if you’re just popping to the shop, and watch for thieves who have machines that can mimic your electronic key fob.
-If the car park or street is crowded, consider manually locking your car.
+Don’t leave valuables in your car (or on display) even if you’re just popping to the shop.

-Be aware that the Glacis car park may have severely limited or no space during Schueberfouer (late August to mid-Septemer), when the Advent Circus is in town (December) and on Glacis Market days.
-Many of these events have been cancelled this year, but will hopefully return in 2021.
+Be aware that the Glacis car park may have severely limited or no space during Schueberfouer (mid-August to mid-Septemer), when the Advent Circus is in town (December) and on Glacis Market days.

 If you’re driving into the centre for work, you might consider the Park and Ride (P&R) car parks which are free for 24 hours (after which you get charged a daily rate of €10).
-They’re located on the outskirts of the city at Bouillon, Kockelscheuer, Luxembourg Sud A and B, and Beggen.
+They’re located on the outskirts of the city at Bouillon (2,442 spaces), Kockelscheuer, Luxembourg Sud A and B, and Beggen.

 Outside of the city centre most car parks are free or operate a machine ticket or pay and display system.